 The project initiates the potential use of UAV in the Life Science and Medtech Airfreight industry.

-Our aim is to collaborate with all members of the supply-chain to reduce the delivery time for Pharma products from Hospital to Clinic using innovative solutions such as drones or UAV.
+Our aim is to collaborate with all members of the supply-chain to reduce the delivery time of pharmaceuticals using innovative solutions such as drones.
+And by this, understand the opportunities to link the traditional airfreight business model and the drone technologies.

 Project status and key-takeaways

-An exclusive webinar was organised for the members of both organisations (Pharma.Aero and HLA) on June 15, 2021, followed by a survey.
-The results of the survey and insights gathered amongst the presenters, the attendees and the project group were outlined in a White Paper, marking the completion of the project’s first phase.
-The White Paper examined the competitive positioning of UAV against other transportation modes, the regulatory framework for drone operations and applications of UAV in the Pharma and Humanitarian Air Cargo sector.
+- Work Package 1: Host and exclusive webinar for the members of both organisations (Pharma.Aero and HLA) on June 15, 2021, followed by a survey.
+The results of the survey and insights gathered amongst the presenters, the attendees and the project group were outlined in a White Paper.
+This first report examined the competitive positioning of UAV against other transportation modes, the regulatory framework for drone operations and applications of UAV in the Pharma and Humanitarian Air Cargo sector.

-A 360° video was created to show more details about a drone lab, different types of drones and a drone operation.
-This video is available for Pharma.Aero members only.
+- Work Package 2: Create a 360° interactive video to showcase drone lab technologies, different types of drones and drone operations.
+This video is now available for Pharma.Aero members only.

 Project support and collaboration

-- Ricardo Entz, Elemental-Future (external consultant, Project Manager WP1-2)
+- Project manager (WP1 and 2): Ricardo Entz, Elemental-Future (external consultant)

-- Olivier Defawe, VillageReach (external consultant, Project Manager, WP3)
+- Project manager (WP3): Olivier Defawe, VillageReach (external consultant)